-Expansion area is in addition to employment land conversion at 6408, 6410, 6420 and 6430 Beatty Line in Fergus (8.8 hectares) and additional lands in the South Fergus Secondary Plan (34 hectares).
-Source: Parcel based on Phase 2 LNA.
+^{} Expansion area is in addition to employment land conversion at 6408, 6410, 6420 and 6430 Beatty Line in Fergus (8.8 hectares) and additional lands in the South Fergus Secondary Plan (34 hectares).

 Figure 5.2 summarizes the resulting DGA density, which is the average density across the developed DGA, as well as existing vacant lands and new Community Area lands.
 These densities, measured in persons and jobs per hectare, are consistent with the Phase 2 LNA.